timgifford/maven-buildtime-extension/README.md

 # Usage
 Put this in your pom.xml to find out why you are slow.
+By default this will log only to maven debug `-X,--debug`, however debug is quite noisy so you can enable output to normal log via the property `buildtime.output.log` in your pom or via commandline `-Dbuildtime.output.log=true`.

 ## Capture the results to a CSV file
 Thanks to [@leonard84](https://github.com/leonard84) for the contribution.
 You'll need to set a property to enable this feature.
-Eventually, we can enhance this funcationality to include other output formats.
+Eventually, we can enhance this functionality to include other output formats.
 I personally would like to publish the results to an InfluxDb instance.

 ```
 mvn compile -Dbuildtime.output.csv=true -Dbuildtime.output.csv.file=classes\out.csv